 |1892 Survey Map

 the first county in the U.S. to be named for the Revolutionary War general (and later President) George Washington.

 part a 30-acre farmland estate called Metropolis View, which was purchased by Salmon P. Chase in 1863.

 the constitutionality of fugitive slave laws before the U.S. Supreme Court.
 He was elected as a U.S. Senator from Ohio

 on the Free Soil Party ticket (1849-1855) and was the pre-eminent champion of anti-slavery.
 He then became the 23rd

 Governor of Ohio where he supported women’s rights and public education.
 On March 7, 1861 he became the U.S. Treasury

 Secretary under Abraham Lincoln, which brought him to Washington and it was during his tenure that he purchased the Metropolis

-lay east of St. Mary’s Catholic Cemetery (1862), Prospect Hill, a German-American Cemetery (1858), and Glenwood
+lay east of St. Mary’s Catholic Cemetery (1862), Prospect Hill, a German-American Cemetery (1858), and Glenwood Cemetery

 dome, and Emanuel Leutze, painter of Washington Crossing the Delaware are buried.

 the edge of the woods.